jeremyrwross/menu-duplicator/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Quickly duplicate any WordPress menu with a very simple user interface.
+Effortlessly clone your WordPress menus with Menu Duplicator, the user-friendly plugin designed to streamline your website management process in just a few clicks.

 == Description ==

-Quickly duplicate any WordPress menu with a very simple user interface.
+Effortlessly clone your WordPress menus with Menu Duplicator, the user-friendly plugin designed to streamline your website management process in just a few clicks.

 When duplicating menus it will keep all existing menu items and their settings.